 The difference between Mexican Spanish and Spansh spoken in Spain is similar to how the English language has evolved between England and the United States.
 Spanish was brought as the language of Spanish conquistadores when Spain imposed its reign in America and in the case of Mexico lasted more than 300 years.
 It should also be noted that the Spanish spoken today in Mexico is not a homogenous language since indigenous influences have impacted the language greatly.
-For example, the Spanish spoken in the Yucatan is different in both pronunciation and vocabulary thanks to the influence of Nahuatl, the language of the Maya.
+For example, the Spanish spoken in the Yucatan is different in both pronunciation and vocabulary thanks to the influence of Maya language.
 Other differences that can be found within the country can heard along the border with Guatemala where speakers voseo (use the pronoun vos) influenced by Mexico´s Central American.
 Today, Mexican Spanish is also the accepted Spanish dialect in the United States with the exception of certain areas where Cuban, Dominican or Puerto Rican Spanish prevails.

-Mexican Spanish is noted for its "sing-song" quality which is a trait left behind from the Nahuatl and Zapotec languages.
+Mexican Spanish is noted for its "sing-song" quality which is a trait left behind from the Maya, Nahuatl and Zapotec languages.
 This means that in tonality plays an important role in spoken communication along with the lengthening of vowel sounds and the strengthening of consonant sounds.
 There sounds employed in Mexican Spanish that aren't very common in Castilian Spanish like affricate consonants (for example /tl/ and /tz/) which can be found in words like chipotle or quetzal.
 There are also fricative consonants ([ʃ] and [x]) that are used primarily with words with indigenous origins but can also be heard in Castilian like Xavier ([ʃ] and Mexico ([x]).

 The use of the second person plural pronoun (informal) vosotros is not used in Mexico where the formal pronoun ustedes is used exclusively.
 Another interesting difference between Mexican and Castilian Spanish is the widespread use of the diminutive even when there is no physical difference to point out.
 This is accomplished by using substituting the final vowel on words that end with one with –ito or –ita (papa ---> papito or mamá ---> mamita).
 The diminutive is also formed by adding –cito/a or –ecita to the end of words depending on how the word is constructed.
 Other forms of the diminutive that you can find are: -illo/a,-ico/a, -ucho/a, -ín/a, -uelo/a, -ete/a and -uco/a.
 But be careful when using these last diminutives since some can be considered to be derogatory!
 Even though diminutives are also used in Castilian Spanish, their usage is more widespread in Mexican Spanish as well as across the social spectrum and generally implies affection.